-Most term life insurance policies are what are known as a “level term policy” type.
+Most term life insurance policies are what is known as a “level term policy” type.
 A level term life insurance policy is one that is not permanent, but the death benefit and the premium rate stay the same for the specified term of the policy.
-A level term policy may be renewable at the end of the policy period for a highly increased rate, but this is not guaranteed and it doesn’t mean that the policy isn’t a level term policy because the death claim payout and the premium stayed level for the guaranteed portion of the policy.
+A level term policy may be renewable at the end of the policy term period for a highly increased rate, but this is not guaranteed and it doesn’t mean that the policy isn’t a level term policy because the death claim payout and the premium stayed level for the guaranteed portion of the policy.
+You can also purchase a non-level type of term life insurance which is called annually renewable term, and the premium changes each year as the insured person gets older.

 This type of policy is not a permanent form of life insurance (though whole life insurance premiums may be level as illustrated).
 The length of coverage is set to expire after a certain amount of time, which varies depending upon the exact contract that you buy.
 Life insurance companies offer many different term lengths, typically as short as 5 years and sometimes as long as 30 or 40 years.
 Here are the important things you need to know about level term life insurance policies: